willybrauner/low-router/README.md

 ## Matcher

 The `matcher` is the function used to convert a route path to a regular expression.
 By default, `LowRouter` use an [internal matcher function](packages/low-router/src/createMatcher.ts). this matcher is called when the resolve method is called.
-You shouldn't have to use this function directly, but it's interesting to understand how it works.
+You shouldn't have to use this function directly, but it's interesting to understand how it works, specially if you need to use a custom one.

 ```ts
 import { createMatcher } from "@wbe/low-router"